 Amazon is a multinational technology company that focuses on e-commerce, cloud computing, digital streaming, and artificial intelligence.
 It is considered one among the large Five companies within the U.S. information technology industry, alongside Google, Apple, Microsoft, and Facebook.

-Started in 1994, the company started as a web marketplace for books but expanded to sell electronics, software, video games, apparel, furniture, food, toys, and jewellery.
-With 1,000,000 workers and generating more than US $200 billion net worth, it has come a long way.
+Started in 1994, the company started as a web marketplace for books but expanded to sell electronics, software, video games, apparel, furniture, food, toys, and jewelry.
+With 1,000,000 workers and generating more than the US $200 billion net worth, it has come a long way.

 We all know that decision-making is an integral part of the success of any startup and amazon is not different.
 It is Jeff Bezos's highest-stakes decisions making skills that Amazon is "one of the most influential economic and cultural forces in the world", as well as the world's most valuable brand.

-Effective decision making is an important skill for every individual.
+Effective decision-making is an important skill for every individual.
 Great and successful people have a secret mantra for making effective decisions.
-They do not make great many decisions.
+They do not make a great many decisions.
 They concentrate on what is important and try to make the few important decisions on the highest level of conceptual understanding instead of focusing on the speed in decision making.
 They want impact rather than technique.
-Take a lesson on effective decision making from Peter Druker, one of the foremost management thinkers of the 20th Century.

 In the new collection of his writings, Amazon’s CEO shared his secret of making the highest-stakes decisions.
 Jeff Bezos says that as a senior executive you get paid to make a small number of high-quality decisions rather than making thousands of decisions every day.
 Think about it, suppose you make a hundred decisions, but is that really worth it if the quality of those decisions is lower.